 The Listening test is shorter

-If you’ve done a paper-based IELTS test before, you may remember that you need to write your answers in the question booklet while you listen to the recording.
+If you’ve done an IELTS on paper test before, you may remember that you need to write your answers in the question booklet while you listen to the recording.
 So, in the paper test, you get 10 minutes at the end of the Listening section to transfer your answers to the answer sheet.
 In the computer test, you type your answers in their appropriate places on the screen.
 You do get time between sections to check your answers, but no extra time at the end.
 Because you’ve already completed your answers, the 10 minutes is not needed.
 Besides, you won’t miss it.

 The exam venue